dullroar/swingor/README.md

 # swingor - Static Website INterpreter and GeneratOR

 My own take at creating a static web site from Markdown files using parallel processing.
-A replacement for my current approach of using Pandoc and GNU make.
 But in reality, this is more than that.
 It is a way of invoking parallelized processes on arbitrary directories, which each directory being able to have a series of processors that will be executed in order on that directory.
 Note that internally each processor can also be parallelized if it fits what is being done.

+Written in C# using .NET Core.
+Built and tested on Linux, but should run anywhere .NET Core is supported.

 Right now, the processing is pretty simple - Markdown files get processed to HTML, everything else is flat copied to the output location.
 But by having the pipeline processors in collections all of the following is possible:

-* A series of Markdown files gets processed to HTML, then a second processor creates a sitemap, a third creates the ATOM feed, etc.
+* A series of Markdown files gets processed to HTML, then a second processor creates a sitemap, a third creates the ATOM feed, etc. This is all implemented.

 * A series of pictures gets processed for uniform resizing (as an example), then copied to an output directory.